lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 Go ahead and try to make your first changes there.
 After you are done, try to rebuild the Jekyll site to see the changes.

-To add a new blog post just add a markdown file in the `_posts` directory according to the existing example markdown file.
+To add a new blog post just add a Markdown file in the `_posts` directory according to the existing example Markdown file.
-Please refer to [this](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) site for more information about how to style your text with markdown files.
+Please refer to [this](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) site for more information about how to style your text with Markdown.
 Besides of the content of your article you probably have noticed some kind of head part in the file.
 In this head part there are pieces of important meta information on your blog post written.
 Jekyll uses them for blog post related adjustments - e.g. what page layout to use for or which categories to associate with this particular blog post.
 Basically the meta information section only consists of some variables which are declared and/or used somewhere else in the sourcecode of this repository.
-The meta information section of the example blog post markdown file looks like this:
+The meta information section of the example blog post Markdown file looks like this:

 ```yaml
 layout: post